What is chlamydia?

-Chlamydia is the most common sexually transmitted infection caused by bacteria, called Chlamydia trachomatis.
-Each year 3 to 4 million people contract it.
+Chlamydia is the most common sexually transmitted infection caused by a bacteria called chlamydia trachomatis.
+Each year 2 to 3 million people contract it.
 The infection is acquired mainly through sexual intercourse.
-In addition to transmission through vaginal intercourse, it is possible to contract Chlamydia through anal intercourse.
+In addition to transmission through vaginal intercourse, it is possible to contract chlamydia through anal intercourse.
 Chlamydia is only rarely found in the throat after oral-genital contact with an infected partner.

-Most Chlamydia infections in women and up to 40% of cases in men are asymptomatic (no symptoms).
-When symptoms are present, they usually appear within 1-3 weeks of exposure and may be very mild.
-Men can have pain or burning during urination, discharge from the penis, or swelling or pain in the testicles.
-Women can experience abnormal vaginal discharge, burning with urination, lower abdominal pain, pain during intercourse, or bleeding between menstrual periods or after intercourse.
-Both men and women can have rectal irritation or discharge.
+Most chlamydia infections in women cause no symptoms.
+Men may have mild symptoms.
+When symptoms are present, they usually appear within 1-3 weeks of exposure.
+Men might have pain or burning during urination, discharge from the penis, or swelling or pain in the testicles.
+Women might have abnormal vaginal discharge, burning with urination, lower abdominal pain, painful intercourse, or bleeding between menstrual periods or after intercourse.
+Both men and women can have rectal irritation or discharge especially if they have had anal sex.

-Testing includes a swab test of cervical secretions in a female or urine from a male or a female.
-A Pap smear (test for cervical cancer) does NOT screen for Chlamydia.
+Testing includes a swab test of vaginal secretions from a female or urine from a male or a female.
+A Pap test (test for cervical cancer) does NOT screen for chlamydia.

-If left untreated, Chlamydia infections have the potential to cause serious damage.
-The complications for women include pelvic inflammatory disease (PID, an infection of the uterus, fallopian tubes and ovaries), chronic pelvic pain, ectopic (tubal) pregnancy, and infertility.
-The bacteria can be passed to newborn infants of infected mothers causing pneumonia and eye infection.
-In men, Chlamydia can damage the epididymis (adjacent to the testicles) and may lead to infertility and chronic pain.
+If left untreated, chlamydia infections have the potential to cause serious damage.
+The complications for women include pelvic inflammatory disease (PID, an infection of the uterus, fallopian tubes and ovaries), chronic pelvic pain, ectopic (outside the uterus) pregnancy and infertility.
+The bacteria can be passed to newborn infants of infected mothers causing pneumonia and/or eye infection.
+In men, chlamydia can damage the epididymis (adjacent to the testicles) and may lead to infertility and chronic testicular pain.
 Infected individuals are at increased risk of acquiring HIV if exposed to that virus.

 It is important that all sexual partners be tested and treated as well.

-It is advisable to be retested in 3-4 months after treatment to ensure that re-infection hasn’t occurred.
+It is recommended to be retested in 3-4 months after treatment to ensure that re-infection has not occurred.

 If you are sexually active, the safest strategy is to stay in a long term, mutually monogamous relationship.